luc-polo/Principal-Component-Analysis/README.md

 - Visualization of individuals in new subspaces and first factorial plane

 ### Structure:
-- Work Assignement: the detailed instructions and requirements for this lab project
+- PCA_Implementation.ipynb: The python code I created for impementing PCA and all the analysis assoociated, along with comments on the results obtained
-- Code.R: The R code I created for my analysis and modeling, along with comments on the results obtained
+- Assignement: The plan and detailed instructions for this lab project

-### How to run Code.ipynb?
+### How to run PCA_Implementation.ipynb?